 The project featured here entailed an almost complete renovation and redecoration.

-Sitting on the top floor of an iconic period building, this large and beautiful one-bedroom apartment had been modernised in a number of ways over the years.
+Sitting on the top floor of an iconic period building, this large and beautiful apartment had been modernised in a number of ways over the years.
 However, we wanted to recapture the elegance of the building while retaining a relaxed sense of modern comfort.

 The challenge for Xavier Hinde Interiors also involved fusing a love of minimalism with a love of the antique.
 There was an eclectic collection of pieces brought to the space, as well as separate visions of the ideal home.